 Brush Creek/Government Trail - The trail begins behind the tennis courts on Maroon Creek Road.
 It crosses Buttermilk Mountain and finishes in Snowmass.
 As this trail crosses private property, it is VERY important that bikers stay on the trail only.
 Failure to do so could jeopardize future use of this trail.

-The town of Snowmass has a variety of mountain bike trails to offer, some of our favorites include the Rim Trail, Tom Blake Trail, and the Government Trail.
+Aspen's neighboring town Snowmass Village has a variety of mountain bike trails to offer, some of our favorites include the Rim Trail, Tom Blake Trail, and the Government Trail.
 Click here for Snowmass Trail Information.

 Road Biking Suggestions

 Ashcroft/ Castle Creek Valley - Follow Hwy 82 west from Aspen.
 Go to the round-a-bout and take the Castle Creek Road exit.
 Approximately 11 miles up on the left will be the ghost town of Ashcroft.
 The road remains paved for about 1½ miles beyond that point.
 Castle Creek provides the sound track to your ride among the Aspen Groves.